 - Apply the herbicide evenly.
 If you miss spots, the seeds will sprout and weeds will grow.

 - Add water.
 Water activates the pre-emergent herbicide and “washes” the chemicals into the soil.
 For best results, apply the weed killer before an expected rainfall.

 - Do not disturb.
 One mistake that people make is to apply the herbicide and then aerate the lawn.
 Never use a pre-emergent and then work the soil.
-The dirt acts as an effective barrier for the herbicide.
+The dirt acts as an effective barrier to the herbicide.

 Additional Considerations When Using Pre-Emergents

 Some weed seeds will sit dormant in your soil for years and may grow despite the layer of herbicides.
 Other weed seeds will be carried by wind, birds, and even lawn equipment.
 If there is soil, sunshine, and water, weeds will grow.
 Because of this, the most effective means of weed control focus on growing healthy, disease-resistant soil.
 A professional landscaper in Charlotte can help homeowners determine the best turf management plan for their backyard.

 At MetroGreenscape, we know the patterns to look for, how to analyze and address your weed problems, and the proper ways to mix and apply the right chemicals to those weeds.
 Keeping weeds at bay is hard and time-consuming work.
 Plus, it requires knowledge and experience to accurately diagnose and treat pesky invasives with the correct pre-emergent herbicide option.